 It’s understandable why you’d be curious about Southwest credit card offers.

-Southwest has four card options, including two business cards and the new Southwest Rapid Rewards® Priority Credit Card (Review).
+Southwest has four card options, including a business card and the new Southwest Rapid Rewards® Priority Credit Card (Review).
 This recently-released premium card hopes to compete with other top travel rewards cards like the Chase Sapphire Preferred Card (Review).

 With any rewards card, your goal is to earn points with your regular spending, which you can later cash in for flights.
 But which of the Southwest credit card offers is right for you?
 Here’s what you need to know about these cards — and how to choose one.